Degree: Master of Science in Engineering – Mechanical

 MECH&AE M256A, MECH&AE M269A, MECH&AE 297C.

-The remaining required courses may be selected from the MAE Department: (Please note new courses are added all the time as long as they are from the MAE Dept they are Eligible, they may not appear in List below:
+The remaining required courses may be selected from the MAE Department.
+(Please note that new courses are added all the time.
+As long as they are from the MAE Department they are eligible).

 Comprehensive Exam Requirement

 Students can meet the Comprehensive Exam Requirement in two ways: Choose (1 option below)

 Take and Pass ENGR 299 Capstone Project course.

 Take and pass three written exams for three different graduate level courses within the student’s area of specialization.
 The written exams are held concurrently with the final exam of the graduate level courses.
 Students may select which exams they would like to count towards the Comprehensive Exam requirement.

 As long as you have met the requirements above the remaining courses may be selected from other Engineering departments.
 No approval is necessary